 The essence of both events for me can be found in three questions:

 - Were the protests successful?

 - How can activists continue to enact the change desired?

-- How can activists facilitate dialogue and work with audiences that might have different views/goals than them.
+- How can activists facilitate dialogue and work with audiences that might have different views/goals than them?

 Were the #rezist protests successful?

 In my view, the short answer is yes.
 In fact, all the protests that took place in Romania from 2007 onwards have achieved their short-term goals.
-My interview for Deutsche Welle explains this more fully and so does Cosmin Pojoranu’s article in our report.
+My interview with Deutsche Welle explains this more fully and so does Cosmin Pojoranu’s article in our report.